The anatomy of accessible forms: Best practices

 <input type=”checkbox”>

-In the example code above, I have used a bold tag to highlight the labels so that users can distinguish them easily.
-While we are talking about visible labels, let’s recall a bit about placeholder attribute.
+In the example code above, I have used a strong tag to highlight the labels so that users can distinguish them easily.

-For some input types, we can use the placeholder attribute– but it is not the same as providing a visible label.
-The placeholder disappears once user inputs data into the form.
-To read more on the pitfalls of the placeholder, learn more in our previous article on the problem of placeholders.
+For some input types, we can use the placeholder attribute—but this is not the same as providing a visible label!
+The placeholder disappears once the user inputs data into the form.
+To learn more about the pitfalls of using placeholder attributes, you can read The Anatomy of Accessible Forms: The Problem with Placeholders.

 Now that we have understood why we need visible labels and, we also need to associate them programmatically to their form controls.
 Without the programmatic association of the labels, assistive technology users cannot identify the purpose of the form field.

-When a user’s focus moves into a text field it is read out as “edit field” without notifying the accessible name provided to it.
-To make sure that the visible accessible name is notified to the users we need to associate the visible label with a form field.
+When a user’s focus moves into a text field, it is read out as “edit field” without notifying the accessible name provided to it.
+To make sure that the visible accessible name is notified to the users we need to programmatically associate the visible label with a form field.

 <label for=”firstname”>First Name</label>